fbpx

 Talk to be Heard

-There are between 25 to 54 million people who live with axSpA globally, with an average wait time of seven years for an accurate diagnosis1-3,9.
-After years of living with the condition, it can be natural for people living with this disease to stop talking about how axSpA affects them – with their loved ones or even their rheumatologist4.
+This suggests that there could be over 50 million people living with axSpA across the globe.
+After years of living with the condition, it can be natural for people to stop talking about how the disease affects them – with their loved ones or even their rheumatologist.

-Together, Novartis and ASIF aim to change the dialogue between people living with axial spondyloarthritis (axSpA) and their support system, from friends and family, to their rheumatologists and other caregivers.
-Through Talk to be Heard, we hope to provide a space that:
+Change the dialogue between people living with axSpA and their support system, from friends and family, to their rheumatologists and other healthcare professionals

-• Fosters confidence through community and encourages people with axSpA to have honest conversations with their doctors and loved ones
+Foster confidence and encourage people with axSpA to have honest conversations with their doctors and loved ones

 Find out more about the impact and burden of axSpA from the perspective of people living with the condition here.